My Secret Savannah

 - Sapphire Grill: – One of our ABSOLUTE favorites, every bite you take will make you think you have gone to heaven.
 The calamari is tender and flavorful (not rubbery as some may fear).
 They serve melt-in-your-mouth steaks, lamb, and pork (with five different sauces!).
 If you are not sure about grits, try the Arugula and Chevre-Spiked grits!
 For a romantic dine-alone or a quiet dinner with friends, have our staff inquire about the Wine Cellar

 - Alligator Soul – Jake and I have been very impressed with the food offerings (very fresh, seasonal choices) and with the service!
 Jake had the signature gumbo and as a main course the Beef Short Ribs while I chose the Georgia Wild Shrimp Plate for my main.
-The waiter was very helpful in choosing a wine (by the glass in three price ranges) that paired beautifully with my shrimp dish, as well as choices for Jake’s beef.
+To die for!

 Great for Lunch: